Birżebbuġa: Modern history

 A monument in Birżebbuġa commemorates the Malta Summit, which took place close by on 3 December 1989.

-During the last decade, there has been an influx of new workers employed at the nearby Malta Freeport and container terminal.
-In addition, new residents have come from the neighbouring villages, Birzebbuġa now hosts some 10,000 people.
+Starting from 1988, the Malta Freeport in Birżebbuġa has served as a Mediterranean transshipment hub.

 The town is built around the beach, which puts it close to many shops and restaurants along the coastline.
 Some vacationers prefer the rocky shore in the neighbouring St George's Bay, ideal for sunbathing and snorkelling.
 Sailing is popular throughout the year.
 St George's Bay is also used by local fishermen who moor their boats at the inlet.
-St George's Bay is famous for its Cart Ruts that go across the small sandy Bay.

 Transport

 To get to Birzebbuga from Valletta you will have to board either the 82, 80 or X4 bus.
 The X4 passes every 30 minutes to Birzebbuga, 80 every hour and 82 passes every 15 minutes during the rush hour and 20–30 minutes at other times.

 There are two other routes that pass from Birzebbuga; route 210 which travels to and from Mater Dei Hospital and the University of Malta; and route 119 which travels through Birzebbuga and ends at the Malta International Airport and Marsascala.